 Catholic High School encourages community spirit and service by allowing the students the opportunity to donate blood at the CHS campus during occasional mobile blood drives.
 A student who is 16 may donate blood with his/her parent's written permission, given in advance.
-Positive proof of age with photo I.D. is required of all student donors by the Northwest Florida Blood Center.
-If any parent does not wish their 17-year old to participate in this voluntary program, they may contact the Northwest Florida Blood Center in advance at 435-2535 and/or their child's Religion teacher.
+Positive proof of age with photo I.D. is required of all student donors by One Blood which conducts all blood drives.
+If any parent does not wish their 17-year old to participate in this voluntary program, they may contact One Blood in advance at (850) 434-2535 and/or their child's Religion teacher.